Tubetrue01/proxy-policy/README.md

 # SSEncrypt.module
-SSEncrypt.module for Surge that Copyright by Surge!
+SSEncrypt.module for Surge which Copyright owned!